graphprotocol/contracts/contracts/README.md

 ## Graph Protocol Contracts
 ### Graph DAO Contract ([Governance.sol](./Governance.sol))
+For now, the Governance contract, owned by the multisig, will serve as the DAO.
+Later we will have a DAO contract that manages voting and consensus on governance matters.
-- Multi-sig contract governance contract
+- A multi-sig contract owns the Governance contract and all upgradable contracts
-- Upgrades all Graph smart contracts
+- Upgrades all upgradable Graph smart contracts
-- Sets all parameters which are set via governance
+- Sets all parameters which are allowed to be set via governance
-- Can be irreversibly replaced or upgraded on it's own authority (i.e. can replace itself).
+- Can be irreversibly replaced or upgraded on its own authority (i.e. can replace itself).

 ### Graph Token Contract ([GraphToken.sol](./GraphToken.sol))
 - Implements ERC-20 (and what else?)